 The most common surfaces to paint on are canvas, linen and wood.
 You'll need to prime the surface with a gesso or ground to prevent the acids in the paint from coming into direct contact with it.
 Acrylic gesso is easy to use and can be applied with a brush or roller.
 Explore your options with the best oil paint canvas roundup.

 05. A comfortable easel

-A solid easel is important so that your work is stable, safe and remains at a good working height while you're painting.
+A solid easel is important so that your work is stable, safe and remains at a good working height while you're painting – check out our best easel for painting guide for help deciding.
 You can purchase: portable metal tripod-style easels that can be used sitting or standing (1 in the image above); larger H-frame style studio models that are meant to remain in situ (2); or folding French-style field easels (3).

 This article was originally published in ImagineFX, the world's best-selling magazine for digital artists.
 Subscribe now. (opens in new tab)

 - How to create sparkling eyes in oil paint (opens in new tab)

 - Paint a portrait like the Old Masters